The core problem

 Headless alone defaults to pick_first.
 Connection pooling alone without round-robin reintroduces pod affinity.
 All four together gives you even distribution with no handshake overhead.

-Envoy sidecar intercepts all traffic and does L7 (request-level) routing — each gRPC call independently routed even over a persistent connection.
+A sidecar proxy intercepts all traffic and does L7 (request-level) routing — each gRPC call independently routed even over a persistent connection.
+Also eliminates DNS discovery lag via EndpointSlice Watch rather than polling.

 Warning